rupertlssmith/mlir-toy/Readme.md

 # Try out working with mlir

+## To work directly on a Debian host

 Install the following packages on Debian or other apt based Linux:

     sudo apt install clang lld ninja-build cmake ccache